yholkamp/addressbook-sample-mongodb/README.md

 Addressbook Sample Applications
 ===========================

-The Addressbook Sample \[MongoDB/JPA\] projects are sample applications implementing the same set of features; basic CRUD actions for contacts, adding and removing phone numbers to a contact as well as searching the list of contacts.
+The Addressbook Sample MongoDB and JPA projects are sample applications implementing the same set of features; basic CRUD actions for contacts, adding and removing phone numbers to a contact as well as searching the list of contacts.
 These projects are created to function as sandbox applications for changes, new technologies and/or comparisons in development effort.

 Key Features